Qumulo/docs/qq-cli-command-guide/ad/ad_join.md

   help: When using LDAP POSIX extensions, query using this base DN
   name: --base-dn
   required: false
+- alternate: []
+  help: A single fully qualified domain name (FQDN) or a comma-separated list of FQDNs
+    of the domain controllers (DCs) to use for LDAP queries and Netlogon authentication (for example, dc1.example.com).
+When you use this flag, the specified FQDN overrides the system's default discovery of DCs for the joined domain.
+When you specify multiple FQDNs in order of preference, Qumulo Core uses only one DC at a time and falls back to the remaining DCs if one of the FQDNs becomes unreachable.
+  name: --domain-controllers
+  required: false
 permalink: /qq-cli-command-guide/ad/ad_join.html
 positional_options: []
 sidebar: qq_cli_command_reference_sidebar